mailwatch/mailwatch-docs/_posts/2014-07-29-installing.md

 ### Integrate Blacklist/Whitelist (optional)
 With MailWatch you can manage whitelist and blacklist from the web interface.

-Edit `SQLBlackWhiteList.pm` file and change the connection string in the CreateList subroutine (lines 103-106) to match MailWatch.pm.
+Edit `SQLBlackWhiteList.pm` file and change the connection string in the `CreateList` subroutine (lines 103-106) to match `MailWatch.pm`.

+Copy `SQLBlackWhiteList.pm` to:
+  * MailScanner V4: `/usr/lib/MailScanner/MailScanner/CustomFunctions` (this could be `/opt/MailScanner/lib/MailScanner/MailScanner/CustomFunctions` on non-RPM systems).
+  * MailScanner V4.86.1 or V5: `/usr/share/MailScanner/perl/custom`

-Copy `SQLBlackWhiteList.pm` to `/usr/lib/MailScanner/MailScanner/CustomFunctions` and in `MailScanner.conf` set:
+and in `MailScanner.conf` set:

 ```cfg
 Is Definitely Not Spam = &SQLWhitelist
 Is Definitely Spam = &SQLBlacklist
 ```

-Then edit `SQLBlackWhitelist.pm` and change the connection string in the `CreateList` subroutine to match `MailWatch.pm`.

 Move the Bayesian Databases and set-up permissions (skip this if you don't use bayes).